Jammy2211/PyAutoLens/docs/overview/fitting.rst

 modeling real galaxies, whose appear are typically irregular with non-symmetric features such spiral arms and clumps of star formation.

-Using pixelized sources is simply, we simply input them into our *Galaxy* or *GalaxyModel* objects:
+Using pixelized sources is simple, we simply input them into our *Galaxy* or *GalaxyModel* objects:

 .. code-block:: bash